Sponsor A Resident

 Daisy

 We don’t know much about Daisy’s past other than the fact that she had been rescued multiple times throughout her life.
 She came to us due to her previous caretaker’s ailing health.
 She and her three goat friends traveled many hours to get to Mockingbird.
-Daisy is extremely suspicious of humans even if you’ve got a delicious treat in your hand.
-We allow Daisy as much room, space, time and grace to come into herself while living in sanctuary.
+Daisy is extremely suspicious of humans, even if you’ve got a delicious treat in your hand.
+We allow Daisy as much room, space, time, and grace as she needs to come into herself while living in sanctuary.
 We always hope to grant animals peace however they need it.
-Daisy has a pretty extreme underbite which makes it difficult for her to eat and keep weight on, so we are always changing up her feed routine so she get everything she needs.
+Daisy has a pretty extreme underbite which makes it difficult for her to eat and keep weight on, so we are always changing up her feed routine so that she gets everything she needs.
 Fun fact, she REALLY loves her butt scratched!

 Donkey